AnnieDavies/Supplement_Davies_Coolen_Galla_2023/Data Analysis/README.md

 An average over the iterations (along with the retarded kernel results) was performed subsequently using the Python code Plot_Average.py (in Plotting folder).

 Details of the models fitted and the analysis performed is given in the manuscript 'Delayed kernels for longitudinal survival analysis and dynamic prediction', Davies, Coolen and Galla (2023).

+## Plotting

+The folder 'Plotting' contains the Python code Plot_Average.py that reads in the vectors of prediction error for each model (fixed base time and fixed prediction window) at each iteration and averages over the iterations.
+It then plots the data analysis figures in the paper.

+We get NA for JM models when base time t = prediction time u (i.e. the first iteration of the fixed base time analysis).
+The code treats this as zero (all other models have PE=0 at this point).

+The same code can be used for all data sets by editing the files that are read in.